Gaëtan Varenne: Club career

-In the course of three seasons with CFA2 side FC Cournon-d'Auvergne, he gradually made a starting spot and became the top scorer of all Amateur Championships in France with no less than 28 goals.
+In the course of three seasons with CFA2 side Cournon-d'Auvergne, he gradually made a starting spot and became the top scorer of all Amateur Championships in France with no less than 28 goals.
 Varenne scored 11 goals in 2011–12 season, coming in second in the group.
 With this accomplishment, Clermont, Nantes, Bastia, Ajaccio and Dijon all showed interest.
 Varenne, overtaken by a trial in Dijon; on 27 June 2012 signed a two-year contract with the Corsican club Bastia.
 In November 2013, his contract with Bastia was terminated by mutual agreement.

 In December 2013, Varenne signed with Israeli Premier League club F.C.
 Ashdod until the end of the year.
 After one goal and some exhibitions, he was injured and finished the season without a club.
-In summer 2014, after several unsuccessful trials in France, Varenne signed a two-year contract with Israeli 2nd division side Maccabi Yavne.
+In summer 2014, after several unsuccessful trials in France, Varenne signed a two-year contract with Liga Leumit side Maccabi Yavne.
 Following this, he signed a two-year contract with Hapoel Jerusalem.
 After a very hopeful second season with Hapoel, Varenne signed a two-year contract with fellow Israeli Premier League side Beitar Jerusalem.
 He scored three goals during 2019–20 Toto Cup Al, and was the top scorer among Beitar players, leading To Beitar Jerusalem to win the cup.

 In 2018, he was voted talent of the Year of the Israeli Premier League.

+In summer 2023, at the age of 33, Varenne announced his retirement due to injury.